 The bullish hammer is a single candlestick formation that appears at the bottom of a bearish trend and indicates that the market sentiment is about to change.

-This candle pattern is characterized by a small real body (the difference between the opening price and the closing price) and long lower shadows, creating a shape of an inverted hammer.
+This candle pattern is characterized by a small real body (the difference between the opening price and the closing price) and long lower shadows, creating the shape of an inverted hammer.

 The opposite version of the bullish hammer is known as the hanging man candlestick pattern which has a formation of a bearish inverted hammer and indicates that the market will change direction from a bullish trend to a bearish one.

-How to Identify and Use the Bullish Hammer Pattern in Forex Trading?
+How to Identify and Use the Bullish Hammer Pattern in Trading?

 Spotting the bullish hammer candlestick is not a difficult task.
 As the pattern consists of only one candle, you’ll notice this type of candlestick pattern many times.
 However, you need to keep in mind that the pattern has different meanings when it appears in certain conditions.